 Allows gentler processing techniques that reduces bitterness and greatly improves quality

-Enables greater control of oxygen management for pure flavors
+Enables greater control of oxygen management to preserve varietal flavors

 Management practices and advanced monitoring avoids problems

-Monitor and control the reduction-oxidation (Redox) potential to avoid sulfide aromas
+Monitor and control the reduction-oxidation (Redox) potential to avoid foul aromas

 Temperature control improves yeast health and retains more pure aromatics